 The game is played with two teams, with each team having one, two, or four players.
 For four player teams, each player throws one ball.
 For two player teams, each player throws two balls.
 For one player teams, each player throws four balls.
 When there are multiple players on a team, a playing rotation is determined at the start of a game and is maintained throughout the entire game.

 A game begins with the toss of a coin.
 The team that wins the coin toss can choose to either have first toss of the pallina or the color of the balls they will use.
 To start a game, the pallina is rolled or tossed by a member of the team having won the coin toss.
-A player can toss the pallina any distance as long as it passes the center line of the court and does not hit the backboard.
+A player can toss the pallina any distance as long as it passes the center line of the court and stays within the boundaries of the court.
 If the player fails to toss the ball properly into play, a member of the opposing team will toss the ball into play.
 If the opposing team fails to properly toss the pallina into play, the toss reverts to a member of the original team.

 All balls must be thrown underhanded.
-A team has the option of rolling, tossing, bouncing, banking, etc. its ball down the court provided it does not go out of bounds or the player does not violate the foul line.
+A team has the option of rolling, tossing, bouncing, etc. its ball down the court provided it does not go outside the boundaries of the court or the player does not violate the foul line.
 The foul line is used to deliver all balls down the court with the intent of getting a ball closer to the pallina, knocking the opponent's ball away from the pallina, or hitting the pallina so that it ends up closer to your team's ball.

 A player should not step on or over the foul line before releasing any ball.
 If a player steps over the foul line, the player will receive one warning.
 For a player that commits a second foul line infraction, the team fouled against will be awarded points as they were immediately proceeding the foul and the frame will end.
 The team committing the foul will be awarded no points for the frame.
 Or, the fouled against team may have the option of declining the penalty and completing the frame.